 Read more...

-Clyde welcomes new members.
-Anyone with an interest in orienteering is welcome to the club.
-If you are a newcomer to the sport, there are experienced people in the club who can help to introduce you to the sport.
-People with orienteering experience are also very welcome.
+CLYDE is a very friendly and inclusive club which always welcomes new members, be they novices or World Championship runners.
+Anyone with an interest in orienteering is welcome to join the club.
+If you are a newcomer to orienteering, there are plenty experienced people in the club who can help to introduce you to the sport.
+Of course, people with previous orienteering experience are also very welcome.

 22nd Oct 09